University of Chicago requirements isn’t exactly easy to accomplish. Why?

 - A few questions for the alumnus

-You can only book one or the other so your student can either schedule their on-campus interview or schedule their off-campus interview on their UChicago Account.
+You can only book one or the other so you can either schedule their on-campus interview or schedule your off-campus interview on your UChicago Account.

 Step #11: Meet Your Deadlines